 Micro-entrepreneur is now the name for what were formerly known as micro-entreprises and auto-entrepreneurs.
 The two systems were amalgamated at the start of 2016 and some changes brought in.

 What is a micro-entrepreneur?

-A micro-entrepreneur is an individual who sets up as either an entrerpise individuelle or an EURL and opts for a simplified tax system called the “régime fiscal de la micro-entreprise (micro-BIC1 or micro-BNC2)”.
-Since 2016, you can also opt for the standard system (régime classique), but paying minimal contributions.
-This can be in a commercial or trade capacity (run by the RSI) or as a professional freelancer (pension rights run by CIPAV).
+A micro-entrepreneur is an individual who sets up as either an entreprise individuelle and opts for a simplified tax system called the “régime fiscal de la micro-entreprise (micro-BIC1 or micro-BNC2)”.
+This can be in a commercial or trade capacity (run by the Urssaf) or as a professional freelancer either regulated (nurses, doctors, lawyers etc) or non-regulated (pension rights run by CIPAV).
 The main advantage is that the simplified tax system allows you to pay contributions in arrears and only on what you have earned.
 If you earn nothing, you don’t pay anything.
 The contributions are a set percentage of turnover which varies depending on the activity.